SoftInstigate/restheart-website/docs/v6/change-streams.md

 ## Introduction

+{: .bs-callout.bs-callout-info}
+ If the stream `all` is defined on the collection `messages`, clients can connect via WebSocket to `ws://mydomain.com/messages/_streams/all` and receive real time notification of data changes occurring in the collection.

 Modern web applications needs to react with promptness and efficiency to data changes in many contexts.
 RESTHeart _Change Stream_ feature comes in handy to achieve this goal.

 > "Change streams allow applications to access real-time data changes. [...]
 Because change streams use the aggregation framework, applications can also filter for specific changes."